moecherry99/AlexCherryFinalYearProject/README.md

     4.4.
 The final item in this area is the **Experience** value that the player holds.
 This is explained also in the [Level and Stat System](#level-and-stat-system) section.

 ## Game Controls
 The game has many controls such as moving, jumping, attacking and using potions.
 All of these are described in the upcoming sections.
-Please refer back to the [Menus and User Interface](#menus-and-user-interface) sections screenshot.
+Please refer back to the [Menus and User Interface](#menus-and-user-interface) sections screenshot for exact controls.
+All controls will be visible in the middle of the screen.

 ### Movement and Looking